Adhikari1996/Real-chat-App/README.md

-# Real Chat Application Using React
+# Real Chat Application Using React.js

 In this application you can chat with others.In order to do chat you need to added to dashboard by admin.